anonym101/x-dispatcher/readme.md

 - Prefer clean, readable code hierarchy
 - Easy to implement
 - No dependencies
-- UMD support so you can use same declaration in most environments: *(AMD, Node, or browser)*
+- UMD/esm support so you can use same declaration in most environments: *(AMD, Node, or browser)*

 ### Example